alanxz/rabbitmq-c/buildEmbedded/README.txt

         netinet/in.h
         netinet/tcp.h
     RESOLUTION:
-        Created gap/include/netinet/in.h (empty file).
-        Created gap/include/netinet/tcp.h (empty file).
-    @@@ may be better to just delete the #includes - it appears they are not needed.
+        Deleted these #includes - it appears they are not needed.

 (5) When compiling amqp_socket.c
     Cannot find include file(s):